novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

  ❄️ ⛄ Before transferring, ensure the dangers of **frost** are over and temperatures are consistently around 60 F degrees or higher. ⛄  ❄️

+{{% callout note %}}
+ If for some reason, planting needs to be delayed due to busy schedule, temperatures are colder than expected, raining for weeks, etc... the young plants can be transferred to larger pots for more growth and time.

 Below is a picture of tomato plants transferred to 4 inch pots.
 It was a cold/rainy spring in 2023 zone 7.
-If for some reason, planting needs to be delayed (busy schedule), the seedlings can be transfered to larger pots for more growth and time.

 {{< figure src="potted.png" caption="tomato potted at 5/5/23" numbered="true" >}}
+{{% /callout %}}

 💡 Prior to transferring into the ground, ensure the tomato plants are acclimated to sun exposure for at least a few days.
 Plants can be placed under direct sunlight for 1-3 hours (start with less and gradually increase the time) and then returned under shade or brought back indoors.
 Pay attention to any changes.
 If plants are wilting, check the soil moisture and return to under shade.
 However, if there are no signs of stress after a few days, they can be transplanted.

 Plants should be spaced 1.5-2 feet apart.
-This spacing ensures adequate air flow and space for the tomato plant to grow and produce tomatoes.
+This spacing ensures adequate air flow and space for the tomato plant to grow and produce.
 Continue to maintain watering and fertilizing.

+{{< figure src="spacing.png" caption="tomato plant spacing" numbered="true" >}}

 ### Fertilizing